Kratik00/TGMASSREPORTER/README.md

 ```
 TGREPORTER/
-â”reper.py            # Main script
+”reper.py            # Main script
-â”requirements.txt    # Python dependencies
+”requirements.txt    # Python dependencies
-â”README.md           # Overview of the tool
+”README.md           # Overview of the tool
-â”sessions/           # Folder where all Telegram sessions are stored
+”sessions/           # Folder where all Telegram sessions are stored
 ```

 ---